 The cybercriminal community is all about profit and that means they continue to utilise the same sorts of tactics if they continue to gain the results they are after – mainly money!

-That said thought, what will the threat landscape look like over the next 12 months?
+That said though, how will the threat landscape look over the next 12 months?

-Wormable malware – Some of the biggest cyber incidents in 2017 revolved around the issue of self-replicating malware that can spread between networks.
+- Wormable malware – Some of the biggest cyber incidents in 2017 revolved around the issue of self-replicating malware that can spread between networks.
 WannaCry and NotPetya were examples of this.
-As well as these we’ve seen the Bad Rabbit ransomware that reportedly spreads via a combination of Windows Management Instrumentation (WMI) and Server Message Block (SMB) protocol, and a wormable Trickbot banking trojan was also reported in July 2017.
+As well as these we’ve seen the Bad rabbit ransomware that reportedly spreads via a combination of Windows Management Instrumentation (WMI) and Server Message Block (SMB) protocol, and a wormable Trickbot banking trojan was also reported in Jul 2017.

 I expect malware modified with self-replicating capabilities to continue in 2018, particularly given the disruption caused by WannaCry and NotPetya inspiring similar attacks.
 Another driver for this is that many organisations around the world will be slow to mitigate against these methods, whether by applying appropriate patches and updates, restricting communication between workstations, and disabling features such as SMB to reduce the capability of malware to propagate within organisation networks.